mtgrunt/post/content/projects/_index.md

 # featured_image: "featured.png"
 ---

-My project portfolio focuses on building high-impact systems across key areas: AI-powered developer tools, distributed systems infrastructure and machine learning platforms.
+My project portfolio focuses on building high-impact systems across key areas: AI-powered developer tools, distributed systems infrastructure, machine learning platforms and Oracle/MySQL/PostgreSQL databases.
 The common thread is a focus on solving actual problems with measurable impact, not just building technology for its own sake.